fifernandez/CucumberJavaRestAssured/README.md

   - Add to command line: -Denv=desired
   - Available: dev, qa, stage, prod
   - Default: qa
+  - A tag for the environment will be automatically added, so only scenarios that have the selected environment tag will run.

 - Mode:
   - You can choose if you want to use public urls or private.